pyscripter/Ssh-Pascal/README.md

 - keyboard-interactive authorization does not work with Windows hosts (it reverts to password authorization).

 ## Credits
-The C header translation draw from https://bitbucket.org/ZeljkoMarjanovic/libssh2-delphi Copyright (c) 2010, Zeljko Marjanovic (MPL 1.1).
+The C header translations draw from https://bitbucket.org/ZeljkoMarjanovic/libssh2-delphi Copyright (c) 2010, Zeljko Marjanovic (MPL 1.1).
 Everything else was written from scratch.